PrototypeZone/ceng317/README.md

 - It will include a [Qwiic socket](https://www.digikey.ca/en/products/detail/sparkfun-electronics/PRT-14417/7652746) ([alternate equivalent part](https://www.digikey.ca/en/products/detail/jst-sales-america-inc/SM04B-SRSS-TB/926710))to make use of [Qwiic Cables](https://www.digikey.ca/en/products/detail/sparkfun-electronics/KIT-15081/9770723).
 - Use [KiCad](https://github.com/PrototypeZone/ceng317/tree/main/hardware/pcb) for the design.
 - We also add: a spare header, a 2N4124 NPN transistor with a 2.2 kOhm resistor between pin 11 -- GPIO17 and the base of the transistor, connect the emitter to the ground, and connect an LED with a series 220 Ohm resistor on the collector side to 3.3V.
-- Each student will choose at least one [additional sensor/effector](sensorseffectors.md)